Information for prospective students from abroad

 Health insurance

 All students in Germany must provide proof of health insurance.
-This covers the costs of medical treatment and medication in the event of an accident or illness, so that these do not have to be paid privately.
+This covers the costs of medical treatment and medicines in the event of an accident or illness, so that these do not have to be paid for privately.

-- insured with a German statutory health insurance provider or
+- are insured with a German statutory health insurance company or

-Regardless of where or how you are insured, you should always contact a German statutory health insurance provider when enrolling and ask them to inform our University of Applied Sciences of your insurance status electronically.
-Without electronic notification of your insurance status, enrolment is not possible.
+Regardless of where or how you are insured - when enrolling, you should always contact a German statutory health insurance company and ask them to notify our University of applied sciences of your insurance status electronically.
+Enrolment is not possible without electronic notification of your insurance status.
 The insurance contract or the insurance card are not sufficient for enrolment.
+HSWT's company number for the submission of the electronic notification is H0001685.

-- If you come from a country with which Germany has concluded a social security agreement in the area of health insurance (including the EU/EEA and Switzerland):
+- If you come from a country with which Germany has concluded a social security agreement in the area of health insurance (e.g. EU/EEA and Switzerland):

-First you have to check whether the benefits of your health insurance in your home country are comparable to those of a German health insurance.
-To do this, send an English version or a state-recognised translation of the insurance contract to a statutory health insurance provider in Germany.
-They will then inform you whether the insurance cover is sufficient for you to study in Germany.
-If this is the case, the health insurance company can inform our University of Applied Sciences electronically that you are exempt from compulsory health insurance in Germany.
+The first thing to check is whether the benefits provided by your health insurance in your home country are comparable to those of German health insurance.
+To do this, you send an English version or an officially recognised translation of the insurance contract to a statutory health insurance fund in Germany.
+The insurance company will then inform you whether the insurance cover is sufficient for studying in Germany.
+If this is the case, the health insurance company can inform our University of applied sciences electronically that you are exempt from compulsory health insurance in Germany.

-If the benefits of the health insurance in your home country are not comparable with those of a German health insurance, you will have to take out a new statutory or private health insurance.
+If the health insurance benefits in your home country are not comparable to those of German health insurance, you must take out new statutory or private health insurance.

 -